Spoken Speech Enhancement using EEG: Speech Enhancement models

 \section{Speech Enhancement models}

-We used two different types of model for performing speech enhancement using EEG features.
-We first performed experiments using a simple long short-term memory (LSTM) \cite{hochreiter1997long} regression model and then we performed speech enhancement experiments using a generative adversarial networks (GAN) \cite{goodfellow2014generative} model.
+We used four different types of model for performing speech enhancement using EEG features.
+We first performed experiments using a simple gated recurrent units (GRU) \cite{chung2014empirical} regression model followed by speech enhancement experiments using a generative adversarial networks (GAN) \cite{goodfellow2014generative} model, followed by speech enhancement experiments using temporal convolutional network (TCN) \cite{bai2018empirical} regression model and finally we performed speech enhancement using a mixture of TCN, GRU regression model.

 In the below sub sections we explain the architecture of our models and experiment set up details.
-Our GAN model architecture is different from the ones used by authors in references \cite{pascual2019towards,pascual2017segan}.
+Our GAN model architecture is different from the ones used by authors in references \cite{pascual2017segan}.
 We added Gaussian noise with zero mean and standard deviation 10 to the recorded MFCC features from training set to generate noisy MFCC features.
 These noisy MFCC features will be used during training of the models as explained in below sub sections.
 The gaussian noise was not added to the EEG features from training set as our hypothesis was effect of background noise on EEG features is negligible \cite{krishna2019speech}.
 The gaussian noise was not added to the test set data as it was already collected in presence of externally created background noise.